-We employ over 70 people in our UK offices, including the data entry analysts who add new records to the site.
-We could have followed some of the more well known sites and out-sourced this to China, but we wanted to ensure our data was as accurate as possible, and we also felt we had an obligation to employ UK staff and pay our fair share of UK taxes!
+All of our employees work in our UK offices, including the transcribers who add new records to the site.
+We run our entire operation in the UK to ensure our data is as accurate as possible, and we also feel we have an obligation to employ UK staff and pay our fair share of UK taxes.

-Our Collections List is vast and we have a lot of exclusive collections other sites don't hold.
+Our Collections List is vast and we have more than 2 million records in our exclusive collections other sites don't hold.
 If there's a record you're after that you simply can't get anywhere else but we don't yet hold it - watch this space!

 Finally, we also have a Historic Documents Library that already holds over two thousand publications some more than a hundred years old that is automatically cross referenced each time you search for an ancestor or other piece of information on our site, and if anything matches we will show you an article from a publication that also gives you information on your ancestors life.

-Subscribing to Forces War Records costs just £8.95 for four weeks access.
+Subscribing to Forces War Records costs just £8.95 for 30 days access.
 This gives you full unlimited access to everything we hold.
 We feel this is far fairer than most sites credit systems where you quickly run out of credits or they expire before you have a chance to use them.

 We do hope you find the site a useful resource and mention the site to others.
 If you do need any further help our online support staff are waiting to help you, and you can also ask questions in our open forums where other members and our own specialist genealogy researchers will also try to assist you with your quest.